-Officers in order for the Commission to take such information into consideration.
-The Commission may verify the information at the premises of the party submitting the information, within a short period after the submission of the information to the Commission.
-Parties should therefore ensure that the information submitted would subsequently be available for verification.
-It is planned to do the verification of the information submitted by the exporters within three to five weeks subsequent to submission of the information.
+Specifically, it is planned to verify the information submitted by the foreign producers within three to five weeks subsequent to the submission of the information.
 This period will only be extended if it is not feasible for the Commission to do it within this time period or upon good cause shown, and with the prior written consent of the Commission, which should be requested at the time of the submission.
-It should be noted that unavailability of, or inconvenience to consultants will not be considered to be good cause.
+It should be noted that unavailability of, or inconvenience to appointed representatives, will not be considered to be good cause.

-Parties should also ensure when they engage consultants that they will be available at the requisite times, to ensure compliance with the above time frames.
+Parties should also ensure when they engage representatives that they will be available at the requisite times, to ensure compliance with the above time frames.
 Parties should also ensure that all the information requested in the applicable questionnaire is provided in the specified detail and format.

-The questionnaires are designed to ensure that the Commission is provided with all the information required to make a determination in accordance with the rules of Anti-Dumping Regulations.
+The questionnaires are designed to ensure that the Commission is provided with all the information required to make a determination in accordance with the ITA Act and the ADR.
 The Commission may therefore refuse to verify information that is incomplete or does not comply with the format in the questionnaire, unless the Commission has agreed in writing to a deviation from the required format.
-A failure to submit an adequate non-confidential version of the response that complies with the rules set out above under the heading Confidential Information will be regarded as an incomplete submission.
+A failure to submit a non-confidential version of the response that complies with the rules set out above under the heading Confidential Information will be regarded as an incomplete submission.

-Parties who experience difficulty in furnishing the information required, or submitting in the format required, are therefore urged to make written applications to the Commission at an early stage for permission to deviate from the questionnaire or provide the information in an alternative format that can satisfy the Commission 's requirements.
+Parties, who experience difficulty in furnishing the information required, or submitting information in the format required, are urged to make written applications to the Commission at an early stage for permission to deviate from the questionnaire or provide the information in an alternative format that can satisfy the Commission's requirements.
 The Commission will give due consideration to such a request on good cause shown.